 Us not them

-We may wish our children to be a doctor or an accountant or be the next great inventor.
+We may wish our children to be a doctor or an accountant or be a great inventor.
 They say that we should be careful about what we wish for.
 For most, it is adequate to want nothing more for our children than for them to feel satisfied, content, and free.
+Your parents probably had high hopes for you.
+That hope may have turned to disappointment.
+If so, provide them with some reassurance that their efforts have been worthwhile.
+If they understand that you are doing the things that satisfy you then how can they complain.

-We see them sleep in until mid-morning and want them in to the world of work, forgetting that young adults need more sleep at this age.
-You can push and prise, but also live your own life and not have to live it through theirs.
+Are you living your own life and or living it through theirs.
 We declare that we want them to be happy.
 The truth can be that we are only happy if they turn out how we imagined they would.
-Parents think they got away with burdening their children with a lot of pressure.
-Pressure to abide, to do, to act in a certain way and so on.
-It comes as a shock when it all comes steaming out in the teens.
+Parents burden their children with a lot of pressure.
+Pressure to abide, to do, to act in a certain way.
+It comes as a shock when all that pressure comes steaming out in the teens.
 Most teens will rebel to some degree, but how explosive that will be depends on how much we restricted their release valve.

 Copyright © 2003-2024.
 Ignorance Paradox all rights reserved